Assumption-lean weak limits and tests for two-stage adaptive experiments: Finite-sample evaluation

 \subsection{Semi-synthetic data analysis}

 To further investigate the performance of different tests on real data, we conduct a semi-synthetic data analysis designed to better mimic real-world settings.
 The data is derived from the Systolic Blood Pressure Intervention Trial (SPRINT) \citep{ambrosius2014design}.
 This is a randomized controlled trial and evaluates whether a new treatment program for lowering systolic blood pressure reduces the risk of cardiovascular disease (CVD).
 The population is divided into treatment (new treatment) and control (placebo) group and primary clinical outcome is the occurrence of a major CVD event.
-We generate the semi-synthetic data, apply the tests, and evaluate their performance through the following procedures.

-\begin{enumerate} \item \textbf{Permute data to break the dependence.} We first permute the outcomes within the whole population, generating $B = 500$ permuted samples.
-This permutation effectively removes any treatment effect, ensuring that the treatment and control groups have the same expected outcome level.

-\item \textbf{Add signal back to the data.} For these $500$ permuted samples, we manually introduce a treatment effect by increasing the mean outcome (i.e. the major CVD event occurrence) in the control group, since the new treatment is intended to reduce the risk of CVD.
-Let $N_c^0$ denote the total number of control-group participants who did not experience a CVD event.
-We set $n_0$ of these zero outcomes to $1$, where $n_0 \sim \mathrm{Bin}(N_c^0,\eta)$.
-The added signal $\eta$ varies within the set $\{0, 0.015, 0.03, 0.045, 0.06\}$.

-\item \textbf{Adaptively sample the data to maximize welfare.} For each permuted sample, we simulate adaptive sampling.
-We first draw $N_1 = 1000$ random samples.
-Because the new treatment could be beneficial for the patients, we apply the $\varepsilon$-greedy algorithm~\eqref{eq:eps-greedy} to collect additional $N_2 = 1000$ samples in the second stage, encouraging assignment of new treatment.
-We vary $\varepsilon \in \{0.1, 0.2, 0.4\}$.

-\item \textbf{Evaluate Type-I error control and power.} We apply the five tests introduced in Section~\ref{sec:simulation} to the synthetically generated data.
-We consider the right-sided test to see if the CVD event rate in the control group ($\E[Y_{uN}(0)]$) is higher than that in the treatment group ($\E[Y_{uN}(1)]$).
-We evaluate Type-I error control before introducing signal and statistical power after introducing the signal. \end{enumerate}
+We use permutation to generate semi-synthetic data from the original SPRINT data, which allows us to control the signal strength and evaluate the performance of different tests under various conditions.
+Given the potential benefits of the new treatment for patients, we adopt a two-stage experimental design and apply the $\varepsilon$-greedy algorithm~\eqref{eq:eps-greedy} to adaptively adjust data sampling in the follow-up stage.
+We refer the readers to Appendix~\ref{sec:semi-synthetic-data-generation} for more details on the data generation procedure.